 Unexplained illness / symptoms but no diagnosis/Medically unexplained symptoms/Mystery illnesses

-As has been both one of the great joys and greatest challenge of my professional life over the last 30-something years to be involved in the diagnosis and treatment of patients with medically unexplained illness.
+As has been both one of the great joys and greatest challenge of my professional life over the last 30-something years is to be involved in the diagnosis and treatment of patients with medically unexplained illness.

-Below I have written a number of sections which cover my clinical approach medically unexplained symptoms or mystery illnesses.
+Below I have written a number of sections which cover my clinical approach to medically unexplained symptoms or mystery illnesses.

 Standard medicine teaches doctors how to make a diagnosis and is very useful in acute care.
-The standard medical model is woefully inadequate in patients who have chronic (ongoing) symptoms.
+However ,the standard medical model is woefully inadequate in patients who have chronic (ongoing) symptoms.
 Sadly, also in standard medicine when a patient has symptoms which are severe but which are not ‘in the disease book’ they may be labelled as suffering from somatic (bodily) symptoms which are coming from a psychological (stress or anxiety or emotional trauma) cause.

-I have tried to look at some of the causes of persistent unexplained symptoms which I encounter in my practice and which are generally proven amenable to treatment over the years.
+I have tried to look at some of the causes of persistent, unexplained symptoms which I encounter in my practice and which are generally proven amenable to treatment over the years.

-The most important skill in general practice is to be able to diagnose patients and make a competent initial assessment and prescribe treatment.
-The greatest challenge for your GP is to be sure to pick up serious or life-threatening illness.
+The most important skill in general practice is to be able to diagnose patients and make a competent initial assessment, then prescribe treatment.
+The greatest challenge for your GP is to be sure to pick up on serious or life-threatening illness.
 Unfortunately it would add years to medical school if doctors were truly to be taught detailed skills for dealing with unexplained illness.
 For most patients their GP is a great support, for many also a good family friend.